Menu

 Origin and mobility of Iron Age Gaulish groups in present-day France revealed through archaeogenomics

-Authors Fischer CE, Pemonge MH, Ducoussau I
+Authors Fischer CE, Pemonge MH, Ducoussau I, Arzelier A, Rivollat M et al.

 Journal Proceedings of the National Academy of Sciences